 Croque Madame is a delectable toasted sandwich filled with ham, creamy Mornay sauce and topped with a sunny side up egg.
-This is a must try for all egg sandwich lovers and is the ultimate comfort food breakfast.
-The weekend is coming make so yourself an outstanding treat.
+This is a must-try for all egg sandwich lovers and is the ultimate comfort food breakfast.
+The weekend is coming so make yourself an outstanding treat.

 Breakfast is always a priority at our house.
 Weekend breakfasts are by far the best because we have the time to kick it up and take it off the charts.
-This French sandwich is by far one of our favorites.
+This French Croque Madame sandwich is by far one of our favorites.
 The creamy Mornay Sauce is really the shining star in this recipe.
 This sandwich takes a little longer to make than your average egg sandwich but it is well worth the effort.

 What is Mornay Sauce?

 Mornay sauce is a bechamel sauce with gruyere, Parmesan or cheddar cheese added.
 Bechamel sauce is a rich white sauce made by adding milk to a roux.
 Often other herbs and flavoring are added to complement the final recipe.